donovan6000/M33-Fio/README.md

 ### Description
 M33 Fio is a general purpose plugin for [OctoPrint](http://octoprint.org/) that extends its capabilities to include many useful feature like the ability to use a Micro 3D printer, modify a model before printing it, host a webcam stream, and much more.

-The latest version of M33 Fio is V1.18 released on January Xth, 2017, and an entire changelog for it can be found [here](https://raw.githubusercontent.com/donovan6000/M33-Fio/master/Changelog).
+The latest version of M33 Fio is V1.18 released on April Xth, 2017, and an entire changelog for it can be found [here](https://raw.githubusercontent.com/donovan6000/M33-Fio/master/Changelog).

 ### Features
 * Adds a model viewer tab to OctoPrint's interface where any uploaded model can be viewed